Written by Dr Nerina Wilkinson MBChB (Stell) M.MedFC PLAST (SA)

-The jaw line is one those things we tend to take for granted, and unlike your hips and tummy we cannot hide them away in those Woolworths spandex tights.
+The jawline is one of those things we tend to take for granted, and unlike your hips and tummy, we cannot hide them away in those Woolworths spandex tights.
 Jowls tend to creep up on us… For a long time, there is no sight of this concern, and before you can say bulldog – you are almost 40, reminiscing about your youthful years while pulling your sagging jowls towards your ears for hours in front of your (now least favourite) mirror.

-I partly blame INSTAGRAM – particularly the filter tool that lifts and firm our faces to match those of the next top model, or giving us the look of a baby deer, only to accidentally flick past that filter to find Shrek staring back at you.
-Let’s be honest, its not like we need any other body part to fall out of place, but once you’ve noticed the increasing accumulation of soft flesh around the outer edges of your mouth, there is no coming back.
-Don’t worry – at Dr Nerina Wilkinson + Associates we’ve got your sag.
+Well, you can’t… I partly blame INSTAGRAM – particularly the filter tool that lifts and firms our faces to match those of the next top model, or gives us the look of a baby deer, only to accidentally flick past that filter to find Shrek staring back at you.
+Let’s be honest, it’s not like we need any other body part to fall out of place, but once you’ve noticed the increasing accumulation of soft flesh around the outer edges of your mouth, there is no coming back.
+Don’t worry – at Dr Nerina Wilkinson + Associates we’ve got your “sag”.

 Culprit number 1 is skin laxity, which can be a result of genetics, inflammatory skin conditions (such as acne or rosacea causing the skin to age so much faster), or damage caused by the 2 evil brothers: smoking and excessive sun exposure.